Orthopelma

 Behavior

-Females exhibit -searching to locate containing host .
+Females exhibit -searching to locate galls containing host .
 O. brevicorne has been observed showing preference for smaller host galls.

 Ecological Role

-regulating of () on Rosaceae.
+Primary regulating of cynipid gall wasps (Cynipoidea) on Rosaceae.

 Similar Taxa